The children all stay for dinner at lunchtime and have a choice of meals each day.

 Many children take their bottles home at night and bring them to school with cold water in.
 This makes the start of the day a lot easier.

 Please scroll down to find our weekly school dinner menus.
 Please be aware that these menus may be subject to slight changes made by our kitchen staff.
+There are 4 menus: 1A and 1B have a different Traditional on Tuesday and Thursday.
+Download a pdf of the menus.

 Any questions please email firstname.lastname@example.org or use our contact form above.